We Are People Who Know Work Flexibility Has Widespread Benefits

 1 Million for Work Flexibility is led by a diverse coalition of companies, nonprofits, and business leaders who understand that work flexibility benefits us all.
 By partnering together and pooling our resources, we believe we can help to create a bigger voice for work flexibility—a voice that can shout from the rooftops why work flexibility benefits our lives, our businesses, and our communities.
 If your organization is interested in becoming a partner or supporter of 1 Million for Work Flexibility, please contact us at partners at workflexibility dot org.

 Sara Sutton Fell, Founder.
 Sara Sutton Fell is the founder and CEO of FlexJobs, which she started in 2007 as a result of her own need and desire for work flexibility, as well as the founder of Remote.co.
 She believes that a modern workplace should address the needs of today’s workforce, and that utilizing workplace technology to support telecommuting and flexible work will achieve societal, environmental, and economic benefits for both employees and employers.
 In support of those beliefs and her interest to spread awareness about work flexibility as an important topic, Sara launched 1 Million for Work Flexibility in 2013.
 For her work in the employment and technology fields, she was honored to be named a Young Global Leader (class of 2014) by the World Economic Forum.
-Sara is a graduate of the University of California at Berkeley, and lives in Boulder, Colorado, with her husband and two sons.
+Sara is a graduate of the University of California at Berkeley, and lives in Boulder, Colorado, with her two children.